SystemsApproach/ops/lifecycle.rst

 The Terraform side of :numref:`Figure %s <fig-fleet>` is responsible for deploying (and configuring) the latest platform level software.
-For example, if the operator wants to add a server (or VM) to a given cluster, upgrade the version of Kubernetes, change the CNI plug-in Kubernetes uses, the desired configuration is specified in the Terraform config files.
+For example, if the operator wants to add a server (or VM) to a given cluster, upgrade the version of Kubernetes, or change the CNI plug-in Kubernetes uses, the desired configuration is specified in the Terraform config files.
 (Recall that Terraform computes the delta between the existing and desired state, and executes the calls required to bring the former in line with the latter.)
 Anytime new hardware is added to an existing cluster, the corresponding Terraform file is modified accordingly and checked into the Config Repo, triggering the deployment job.
-We do not re-iterate the mechanistic aspect of how platform deployments are triggered, but it uses exactly the same set of Jenkins machinery described in Section 4.3.2, except now watching for changes to Terraform Forms checked into the Config Repo.
+We do not reiterate the mechanistic aspect of how platform deployments are triggered, but it uses exactly the same set of Jenkins machinery described in Section 4.3.2, except now watching for changes to Terraform Forms checked into the Config Repo.